Kos Island

 Do not miss the day at the caique, called the blue day at the islands of Kalymnos, Pserimos and Plati.
 This excursion is a must for those visiting Kos and it will surely be one of the best memories of your vacation.

-Why not enjoy the charm of the Arab world by spending a day in Turkey?
-Among bazaars, stalls, restaurants where you can taste the real kebab, Bodrum is also a beautiful modern city, considered the Saint Tropez of Turkey.
+Why not enjoy the charm of the Arab world by spending one day in Asia?
+Turkey is a bit more than 10 sea miles from Kos’ coast and you can get lost among bazaars, shops, stalls, restaurants, where you can taste the real kebab.
+Bodrum is also a beautiful modern city, considered the Saint Tropez of Turkey where it is situated another Castle of St. John’s Knights and Mausoleum at Halicarnassus or Tomb of Mausolus as historical monuments.

 If you have the opportunity to spend an evening in Bodrum, a stop at the fish market taverns and a drink in the lively Bar Street is a must.

 In Kos we eat very well, spending less than many other Greek islands; Kos is considered, in fact, even by the Greeks themselves, an island that offers a lot of food.
 There you will find many very simple taverns and excellent restaurants with Greek, Turkish and international cuisine.
-In general, prices are somewhat acceptable everywhere, especially when compared with the Italian / European average.
+In general, prices are somehow acceptable everywhere, especially when compared with the Italian/European average.

-Browsing our site, you will find the guide of the best restaurants in Kos that can be useful during your vacation.
+Surfing on our website, you will find the guide of the best restaurants in Kos that can be useful during your vacation.
 The offer is complete whether you’re looking for a good seafood restaurant by the sea or a very informal tavern where you can eat traditional cuisine for little money.

 Nightlife and entertainment